-\section{Discussion}
+\subsection{Discussion}

 Let $\lz$ denote the set of all (equivalence classes of real-valued) random variables built over a probability space, equipped with a metric topology under which convergence of sequences coincides with convergence in probability.
 Denote by $\lzp$ the nonnegative orthant of $\lz$.
-In many problems of interest---notably, in the field of financial mathematics---one seeks maximizers of a concave and monotone (increasing) functional $\U$ over convex set $\C \subseteq \lzp$.
-In order to ensure that such optimizers exist, some closedness property of $\C$ should be present.
-The monotonicity of $\U$ \emph{a priori} implies that, if optimizers exist, they must be maximal elements in $\C$ with respect to the natural lattice structure of $\lz$; therefore, a natural condition to enforce is that maximal points of the closure of $\C$ already lie in $\C$.
+In many problems of interest---notably, in the field of mathematical finance---one seeks maximisers of a concave and strictly monotone (increasing) functional $\U$ over convex set $\C \subseteq \lzp$.
+In order to ensure that such optimisers exist, some closedness property of $\C$ should be present.
+The strict monotonicity of $\U$ \emph{a priori} implies that, if optimisers exist, they must be maximal elements of $\C$ with respect to the natural lattice structure of $\lz$; therefore, a natural condition to enforce is that maximal points of the closure of $\C$ already lie in $\C$.
 We then refer to the set $\C$ as being \textsl{max-closed}, and the collection $\Cmax$ of all its maximal elements is regarded as the ``outer boundary'' of $\C$.